 Foto Matthias Baus

-Ms. Coppens received her Bachelor degree in 2016 at the Royal Conservatory of Antwerp and in 2018 her Master’s degree at the Frost school of music (University of Miami).
-In 2020 she graduated from the Dutch National Opera Academy in Amsterdam.
-She finished her last month of studies parallel with being an Associate Artist at the Dutch National Operastudio.
+Ms. Coppens is a graduate of the Dutch National Opera Academy in Amsterdam.
+She received her Bachelor degree at the Royal Conservatory of Antwerp and her Master’s degree at the Frost school of music (University of Miami).